 Megatrends VTAR & Commentary

-Global Healthcare valuations are at a discount compared to broader global equities while earnings growth prospects remain strong.
-This sector is less sensitive to rising bond yields than other defensive sectors.
+Global Healthcare valuations are at a discount compared to broader global equities, while earnings growth prospects remain strong.
+Increased fund inflows and continued investments by big technology firms and banks will mitigate the dampening effect of rising bond yields.

-Digitalisation and innovation are key pillars in the new economy and a key focus of US-China tensions.
+Digitalisation and innovation are the key pillars in the new economy and a key focus of US-China tensions.
 Both countries are expected to invest heavily in these strategic sectors.
-Valuations remain high despite the recent correction, and the introduction of a global minimum tax regime will lead to revised earnings estimates.
+However, valuations remain very high and the introduction of a global minimum tax regime will lead to revised earnings estimates.

 High Conviction Calls VTAR & Commentary

 Initially a recovery laggard with cheaper valuations compared to US peers, European equities now present a good catch-up opportunity.
 Inflation and credit growth have turned positive, indicating recovering economic growth.
 Be wary of supply chain disruptions and a premature tightening of fiscal and monetary policy which could dampen Europe’s growth outlook.

 With the Fed’s tightening trajectory in 2022 and robust economic activity, the sector will benefit from rising interest rates, greater loan demand and higher trading and fee income.
 Valuations remain reasonable relative to the broader S&P 500 Index.
 But rising competition from alternative payment platforms and cryptocurrencies could pressure traditional banking revenues.

 Valuations have been higher than the historical average but have come down after China’s regulatory tightening.
 Improving vaccination rates across the region will facilitate reopening efforts.
 Supply chain disruptions are still affecting the manufacturing and logistics industries, but could ease as countries reopen.